dpc-sdp/tide_core/modules/tide_oauth/README.md

 ### Authentication
 1. See the documentation of [Simple OAuth2](https://www.drupal.org/node/2843627)
+2. Due to both JWT Authentication module and Simple OAuth module accept `Authorization: Bearer {TOKEN}` header, Tide OAuth provides extra headers:
+    * `Authorization: OAuth2 {TOKEN}`
+    * `X-OAuth2-Authorization: Bearer {TOKEN}`
+    * `X-OAuth2-Authorization: OAuth2 {TOKEN}`

-2. Due to both JWT Authentication module and Simple OAuth module accept `Authorization: Bearer {TOKEN}` header, Tide OAuth provides an extra header `X-OAuth2-Authorization: Bearer {TOKEN}`.
-If Tide Authenticated Content module is enabled, all OAuth2 authentication calls should use the custom header `X-OAuth2-Authorization` as the normal `Authorization` header is used by JWT Authentication.
+    When Tide Authenticated Content or JWT module is enabled, all OAuth2 authentication calls should one of the custom headers as the normal `Authorization` header is always authenticated against JWT Authentication.
 3. By default, the module creates a client `Editorial Preview` with the scope `editor`.
-All OAuth2 authentication requests using this scope will have permissions of the `Editor` role.
+All OAuth2 authentication requests using this client will have permissions of the `Editor` role.
 4. OAuth2 endpoints:
     * Authorization URL: `/oauth/authorize`